Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 1. Open the terminal
 2. Navigate to the folder where you have downloaded the script
-3. Run the following command, and you will be in the SQLite console:
+3. Run the following command:

 ```
     mysql -u root < mysql_db.sql